 Why do we still celebrate it?

-Sadly, because there is still an urgent need for the day: the original aim – to achieve full gender equality for women the world – has not been realised.
-There is still a gender pay gap, female leaders are still lacking, violence against women and girls persists, and women still fall behind men in terms of education and healthcare.
-Last year, the UN reported that almost 90 per cent of people are prejudiced towards women globally.
+Sadly, because there is still an urgent need for the day.
+The original aim – to achieve full gender equality for women of the world – has not been realised.
+There is still a gender pay gap, female leaders are still lacking, violence against women and girls persists and women still fall behind men in terms of education and healthcare.
 On IWD, women across the world come together to shine a light on these inequalities – while also celebrating the achievements of women who have overcome these barriers.

 How is IWD celebrated across the world?

-Each country has their own unique way of celebrating the day.
-It is an official holiday in a number of places including: Afghanistan, Armenia, Azerbaijan, Belarus, Burkina Faso, Cambodia, China (for women only), Cuba, Georgia, Guinea-Bissau, Eritrea, Kazakhstan, Kyrgyzstan, Laos, Madagascar (for women only), Moldova, Mongolia, Montenegro, Nepal (for women only), Russia, Tajikistan, Turkmenistan, Uganda, Ukraine, Uzbekistan, Vietnam and Zambia.
+Each country has their own special way of celebrating the day.
+It is an official holiday in a number of countries including: Afghanistan, Armenia, Azerbaijan, Belarus, Burkina Faso, Cambodia, China (for women only), Cuba, Georgia, Guinea-Bissau, Eritrea, Kazakhstan, Kyrgyzstan, Laos, Madagascar (for women only), Moldova, Mongolia, Montenegro, Nepal (for women only), Russia, Tajikistan, Turkmenistan, Uganda, Ukraine, Uzbekistan, Vietnam and Zambia.

 Indian Government Schemes For Women Empowerment